abhirockzz/fn-syslog-example/README.md

 - Create an application with `syslog` endpoint info - `fn create app fn-syslog-app --annotation oracle.com/oci/subnetIds=<SUBNETS> --syslog-url tcp://<your papertrail syslog endpoint>` e.g. `fn create app fn-syslog-app --syslog-url tcp://my.papertrail.com:4242`
 - Switch to the context for Oracle Functions - `fn use context <context-name>`

+### If you already have an existing application...

+.. you can just configure that to use the papertrail `syslog` endpoint as well.
+It is as simple as

+`fn update app <app-name> --syslog-url tcp://<your papertrail syslog endpoint>` e.g.`fn update app my-existing-app --syslog-url tcp://my.papertrail.com:4242`

 ## Deploy

 - Clone or download this repo